 Share this handy infographic:

-Despite the obvious benefits of a green and brown pile, this beneficial mixture is not the only way to a healthy fertilizer.
+Composting is a great way to dispose of organic waste, diverting it out of landfills.
+Composting is an amazing soil amendment.
+And, composting can be a lot of fun.
+But, it can also be a lot of work.
 After much research and experimentation, we invented the radically innovative and patent-pending AeromatiCo.
 Our fully automatic compost bin is specifically designed to transform plant-based food waste into a nutrient rich liquid compost.

-Our invention is for both women and men who want to use their food waste as a replacement for chemical based fertilizers.
-We take all of the hard work and complicated ratios out of composting, which helped us realize our composter is for virtually anyone who wants to dispose of their food waste in the most environmentally friendly way possible.
+Our invention is for anyone who wants compost, but would not follow any of the traditional methods.
+It’s also a great way to use food waste as a replacement for chemical based fertilizers.
+We take all of the work out of composting, which helped us realize our composter is for virtually anyone who wants to dispose of their food waste in the most environmentally friendly way possible.

-Be sure to check out our Kickstarter campaign before it ends!
+Be sure to check out our About Page.